 Dog whistle training is largely misunderstood.
 Can you believe there are some people who believe dogs are inherently able to understand that a whistle means to come back?
 Many of us have seen the fine work performed by sheepdog handlers and the exceptional level of whistle control they have with their dogs.
+Well let me tell you how dog whistle training will help you teach your dog to come back first time, every time with just the simple toot of a (very specific) dog whistle.

 In this guide, K9 Magazine's Ryan O'Meara examines how to teach your dog to recall on the whistle.